It’s a busy political landscape out there, with numerous points of view vying for attention.

-Donations: Although many people create political blogs for the love of the game, it’s still great to know that you can implement these monetization methods and start generating an income from doing something that you love.
+Donations: Although many people create political blogs for the love of the game, it’s still great to know that you can implement these monetization methods and start generating income from doing something that you love.
 Alternatively, you can simply ask for donations on your blog as opposed to implementing the various monetization methods.
-This is a tactic that’s used by many of the best political blogs online.
+This is a tactic that’s used by many of the top political blogs online.
 For instance, Truthdig does this with an enticing tagline:

 “Give yourself the gift of uncompromising, independent journalism – Donate today”.

 How to Start a Political Blog: The Final Word